ashwinvis/phd-thesis/chapter_00_0_intro.md

 region where these two ranges blend.
 <!--  -->
-Prior to this study the $k^{-3}$ scaling was well-known [@Charney1971] and explained using theories for two-dimensional turbulence theory [@Kraichnan1967].
+Prior to this study the $k^{-3}$ scaling was well-known [@Charney1971] and explained using theories for two-dimensional turbulence [@Kraichnan1967].
 However the theoretical explanation of the \kfivethird\ mesoscale spectra and the direction of the energy cascade has remained under debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
 Two